 Established in 2003, the Carolina Center for Jewish Studies, an interdisciplinary academic program in the College of Arts and Sciences, promotes a deeper understanding of Jewish history, culture and thought through its teaching, research and community outreach initiatives.

 The University offers an undergraduate degree program in Jewish Studies.
-The degree program, launched in 2012, is available through the Department of Religious Studies, where students earn a Bachelor of Arts degree in Religious Studies with a Concentration in Jewish Studies.
+The degree program is available through the Department of Religious Studies, where students earn a Bachelor of Arts degree in Religious Studies with a Concentration in Jewish Studies.

 Two academic minors – Jewish Studies and Modern Hebrew – continually attract a diverse group of Carolina students.

-In the current academic year, more than 20 faculty members teach and conduct research in Jewish Studies at Carolina.
-Faculty members are based in eight different academic departments [Religious Studies, Asian Studies, German/Slavic Languages and Literatures, American Studies, History, English, Romance Languages, and Music].
+In the current academic year, more than 25 faculty members teach and conduct research in Jewish Studies at Carolina.
+Faculty members are based in 11 different academic departments [Religious Studies, Asian and Middle Eastern Studies, German/Slavic Languages and Literatures, American Studies, History, English, Romance Studies, Classics, Anthropology, Women’s and Gender Studies, and Music].

-Students have the opportunity to pursue Jewish Studies through study abroad programs in Israel, Argentina and several other countries.
+Students have the opportunity to pursue Jewish Studies through study abroad programs worldwide.
 Students may also participate in archaeological excavations at Huqoq, in Israel.

-The Center also co-sponsors programs with other Carolina departments, Duke University, and community organizations, to further enrich the student experience and expand community outreach efforts.
+The Center also co-sponsors programs hosted by other Carolina departments, Duke University, and community organizations, to further enrich the student experience and expand community outreach efforts.
 One example is the NC Jewish Studies Seminar, which the Center co-sponsors with several other nearby universities and UNC Carolina Seminars, providing the local academic community with the opportunity to meet and discuss scholarly papers.

 Community Support The Center depends on private support in order to fully realize its mission of teaching, research and community outreach.
 Generous donations have established endowed faculty chairs, supported graduate students, sponsored student and faculty research, and underwritten dynamic public programs.